casangi/casadocs/docs/_files/imaging/synthesis-imaging/data-weighting.rst

          :name: briggs-weighting
          :class: noindent

-      *Summary:* Briggs or Robust weighting `[1] <#cit>`__ creates a PSF that smoothly varies between natural and uniform weighting based on the signal-to-noise ratio of the measurements and a tunable parameter that defines a noise threshold.
+      *Summary:* Briggs or Robust weighting `[1] <#cit1>`__ creates a PSF that smoothly varies between natural and uniform weighting based on the signal-to-noise ratio of the measurements and a tunable parameter that defines a noise threshold.
 High signal-to-noise samples are weighted by sample density to optimize for PSF shape, and low signal-to-noise data are naturally weighted to optimize for sensitivity.

       The *weighting='briggs'*\ mode is an implementation of the flexible weighting scheme developed by Dan Briggs in his PhD